scepman/scepman-docs/docs/scepman-deployment/azure-sizing.md

 SCEPman depends mainly on the CPU resources.
 Memory and disc are less important.&#x20;

-A SCEPman instance in one Azure S1 App Service Plan can serve up to 400 requests per minute.
+A SCEPman 2.5 instance in one Azure P1V2 App Service Plan (210 ACUs) can serve around 2000 requests per minute under usual conditions.
+SCEPman 2.4 and earlier served about 400 requests per minute on one S1 App Service Plan (100 ACUs).
 Requests are

 * SCEP issuing requests and
 * OCSP requests.